nlfmt/typesafe-electron/README.md

 # Typesafety for Electron Apps!

-This template show how you can achieve type safety for Electron IPC communication. \
+This template shows how you can achieve type safety for Electron IPC communication. \
 By adding definitions of your IPC functions in one central file, you can get intellisense \
 and type safety anywhere in your codebase.